|Objective||Measure the facade elements of a newly built house: walls, window finish, terrace ceiling, roof|

 |Hardware||Intel i7 8700, 16 GB of RAM, dual Radeon rx580, SSD drive|

 The construction industry is known for its complexity.
 One construction project will have a number of organizations engaged.
 The client can be a property developer, a private company or an individual.
 At different stages the works will be carried out by different entities: construction consultants, main contractors and subcontractors.
 Main contractor ensures that the finished building reflects the quality laid out in the project brief, is on time and within budget.
+Building facades with photogrammetry means measuring building facades from images which can be of great help.

 Building analysis from pictures – it’s a fast, accurate and safe way to check the building’s exterior works.